Urutau (firearm): Modifications

 Given the open-source nature and CC0 1.0 Universal license applied to the Urutau, many modifications to the original design have appeared online.
 Some of these modifications include modified grips and barrel covers.

 A video trailer published before the Urutau's publication date teased at the design being select-fire or fully automatic.
 This feature was not included in the version 1.0 release with it being semi-automatic only.
 The designer, Zé Carioca, explained that this was for a number of reasons.
 First, he noted that the select-fire design was unreliable given an issue with bolt-bounce and auto sear timing.
-Second, he noted that they were unable to test the select-fire design to Deterrence Dispensed (Gatalog) standards.
-Lastly, he noted that the documentation's author, RSmith28, refused to write documentation for a select-fire design due to ITAR concerns.
-As of the Urutau's publication, technical data for non-automatic and semi-automatic firearms were removed from the USML, the list of items controlled under ITAR, but fully automatic firearms and conversion devices thereof had not.
+Second, he noted that they were unable to test the select-fire design to Deterrence Dispensed standards.
+Lastly, he noted that the documentation's author, RSmith28, refused to write documentation for a select-fire design due to International Traffic in Arms Regulations (ITAR) concerns.
+As of the Urutau's publication, technical data for non-automatic and semi-automatic firearms were removed from the United States Munitions List (USML), the list of items controlled under ITAR, but fully automatic firearms and conversion devices thereof had not.
 On June 12, 2025, Zé Carioca announced that "No more blown primers or bolt bounce!
 All issues with the select-fire version [of the Urutau] are resolved, with release expected in 60-90 days."
 The announcement included a video of an Urutau firing in full auto without any issues.